Custom Healthcare Software

 An urgent compliance feature that can be built into custom healthcare software concerns data storage.
 Designing storage solutions that meet or exceed these data security rules includes encryption and data security provisions required for storage or transit.
 These specific algorithms for encryption and data security planning can include encryption algorithms required by regulations and data access controls consistent with regulations.
 For example, without data access controls to restrict who can view or modify sensitive data, such as protected health information (PHI) in the US, a data breach could put an organization at risk and create liability issues.

 Another example of proactive compliance is real-time monitoring.
-Proper healthcare custom software development now allows the software to detect compliance issues and notify the corresponding teams of website administrators about the detected violations.
+Proper custom healthcare software development services now allows the software to detect compliance issues and notify the corresponding teams of website administrators about the detected violations.
 This can include real-time monitoring of system activity to trigger alerts of unusual access patterns, automatically log security incidents, or even shut down unauthorized access attempts in real-time.
 These preventive features can help organizations minimize possible compliance risks and avoid penalties.
 At the same time, healthcare administrators can breathe easier knowing that their patient data is secured according to the most current regulations.

 Comparing custom software to off-the-shelf solutions